Table of Contents

 The headphones do allow for use during phone calls with their connected microphone, but lower voices are not picked up as well as higher-pitched voices.
 Background noise such as wind noise is isolated well during voice transmissions.
 If the headphone’s main use will be for calling features, rather than music listening, then the Jabra Elite 85h’s might not be the best option for purchase.

-The headphones are Bluetooth 5 capable and have a 10-meter wireless connectivity range.
+The Jabra Elite 85h is Bluetooth 5 capable and has a 10-meter wireless connectivity range.
 There is also an included 3.5mm cable for wired listening.
 You can also pair up to eight devices to the headset and connect two simultaneously with multi-connect.
 The headphones are compatible with both iPhones and Android devices.

 The headphones do include a panel on the right side that is nearly undetectable by any non-user.
 The panels include playback, volume, and call controls.
 There are also small buttons found on the edges of both of the ear cups that control noise cancellation and microphone voice assistant.